DEVOTIONALS

 sight, we can see that he wasn’t interested in any of the questions from

-others about the person of Jesus, he just knew about his own relationship
+others about the person of Jesus, he just knew about his own experience

 with Christ.
-Others could make whatever claims they wanted to make
+Others could make whatever claims they wanted to about

-about Him, but the blind man knew that Jesus was real and He had
+Jesus, but the blind man knew He was real and He was the One who

 rescued him from his blindness.